 The Pla[y/n] for Reparation$

-PROJECTED WORLD PREMIERE: SPRING 2027 OAKLAND
+PROJECTED WORLD PREMIERE: 2027 SF BAY AREA

 DEVELOPMENT ACTIVITIES

-OMNI Stewardship Pilot Residency NOV 2025 – FEB 2026
+OMNI Stewardship Pilot Residency NOV 2025 – MAR 2026

 The artist pictured outside of Omni Commons @ 4799 Shattuck